beakerbrowser/beaker-browser.gitbook.io/joining-the-social-network.md

 ## Finding other users

 It's feeling pretty lonely in here!
-Let's find some people to add to your [address book](intermediate/your-address-book.md).
+Let's find some people to add to [your address book](intermediate/your-address-book.md).

 Beaker maintains a [user directory](https://userlist.beakerbrowser.com/).
-You can find a link to it in the top right of the UI.
+You can find a link to it in the top right of the browser.

 ![](.gitbook/assets/user-directory.png)

 Currently, the directory uses Twitter usernames to list profile drives, so you can find people by looking up their Twitter handle. \(We'll add more ways to list drives soon!\)

 You can visit the profiles by clicking on their names.
-If you find somebody you want to follow, click the "Add to Address Book" button next to their name.
+If you find somebody you want to follow, click on the "Add to Address Book" button next to their name.

 ![](.gitbook/assets/user-directory-entry.png)

 ## Adding yourself to the user directory

 To add yourself to the directory, click "Sign in via Twitter."
-You'll be directed to sign in and authorize our directory to see your twitter profile. \(Again: we'll add more ways to sign in soon!\)
+You'll be directed to sign in and authorize our directory to see your Twitter profile. \(Again: we'll add more ways to sign in soon!\)

 ![](.gitbook/assets/user-directory-add.png)